sh71ali40/Portal2/README.md

 - Define New Page in Page table in sql
 - Define Module and Permissions in it's table
 - run Portal.Core.exe and navigate to /page?pageid=[PageId]

+For more information you can download Authentication(https://github.com/sh71ali40/Authentication) module